 The Children’s Zoo features a variety of animals ranging from small insects to our large Clydesdale Horses.
 We are currently home to over 150 animals (and that’s not including the thousands of insects!) year round.

 While visiting the zoo, you may run in to a few of our feathered friends walking the beautiful gardens and walkways.
 Peacocks and peahens roam our zoo grounds and make sure to watch for those waddling ducks around the large pond.

-Be sure to take part in our hands-on experiences with our hoof stock yards which include a llama, alpaca, alpine goats, and cows.
+Be sure to take part in our hands-on experiences with our hoof stock yards which include alpacas, alpine goats, and cows.
 Oh, and let’s not forget the little pot-bellied pig who rules it all.